syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 The direction of [`radial axis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis-class.html) can be customized by its [isInversed`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/isInversed.html) property.

-When the [`isInversed`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/isInversed.html) property is true, the axis can be placed is anti-clockwise direction.
-When the [`isInversed`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/isInversed.html) property is set as false, the axis will be positioned in clock-wise direction
+When the [`isInversed`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/isInversed.html) property is true, the axis can be placed in counter-clockwise direction.
+When the  [`isInversed`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/isInversed.html) property is set to false, the axis will be positioned in clockwise direction.

 {% highlight dart %}